yuri-schmaltz/Wan2GP/docs/LORAS.md

 1;0 0;1
 ```

-As usual, you can use any float for of multiplier and have a multiplier varries throughout one phase for one Lora:
+As usual, you can use any float for a multiplier and have a multiplier varries throughout one phase for one Lora:
 ```
 0.9,0.8;1.2,1.1,1
 ```